pods-finance/subgraph/README.md

 - amount of options bought
 - amount of premium earned
 - amount of option tokens provided

-#### OptionHourActivity and OptionDayActivity

-These entities will store volumes and other interesting metrics for the entire protocol.

 #### Others
 We'll use some other helper entities such as Spot Price, Pool Factory, Option Factory.